Walk - Looe, Talland & Polperro

 The Lamanna Chapel, just a short detour uphill after the gate (and signposted), was built on the site of a sixth century Celtic monastery and incorporated a monk's cell.
 It was originally part of Glastonbury Abbey (maybe the reason for the Joseph of Arimathea legend), but by the fourteenth century it was a private chantry chapel belonging to the local Dawnay family.
 In 1549 it fell foul of Henry VIII's Dissolution of the Monasteries

 From the early 1960s, sisters Babs and Evelyn Atkins owned Looe Island.
 Evelyn wrote two books about it: "We Bought an Island" and "Tales from our Cornish Island".
 When Babs died in 2004, she left the island to the Cornwall Wildlife Trust.
 It is a natural sanctuary for sea and woodland birds, and because of its unusually mild climate daffodils bloom here at Christmas.
+Cornwall Wildlife Trust run tours out to the island throughout spring and summer, and you can find details about these on their website.

 - Stay with the Coast Path past the path inland to Hendersick, until you come to Talland.